 Throughout his time in public service, Doug has been a leader on pro-family and small business issues, a strong advocate for our veterans and our military, and a supporter of lower taxes, immigration reform, less government spending, and protection of the Second Amendment.

-Doug is married to Jeanie, his wife of 41 years and an accomplished artist and former teacher at the Bemis School of Art in Colorado Springs.
-The Lamborns have also raised five extremely successful children.
-Their four sons were Eagle Scouts and, among them, have served as a doctor, in the military, as an attorney, and as a member of the creative arts community in Los Angeles.
-Their daughter was an accomplished collegiate track and field athlete and holds a Master's Degree in Journalism.
-The family has continued to grow with the addition of a son-in-law who works in the medical field and two daughters-in-law, one of whom is a Christian missionary and one of whom served as a Deputy District Attorney in El Paso County.
-The youngest members of the family are four beloved grandchildren.
+Doug is married to Jeanie, his wife of 44 years and an accomplished artist and former teacher at the Bemis School of Art in Colorado Springs.
+The Lamborn’s have also raised five extremely successful children.
+Their four sons were Eagle Scouts and, among them, have served as a doctor, in the military, as an attorney, and as a member of the film industry in Los Angeles.
+Their daughter was an accomplished Division I track and field athlete and an advanced degree in creative non-fiction.
+Three of their children are married and among them they have six grandchildren.